clarkcb/xfind/README.md

 * filter in/out directory paths by regex
 * filter in/out file names by regex
 * filter in/out by file types
+* find before/after max/min values for lastmod and size
 * find under multiple separate directories
 * include/exclude hidden directories/files